DoITPoMS Home Search DoITPoMS Contact DoITPoMS

 Electrochemical reaction: H2 + ½O2 → H2O

-The schematic diagram below depicts a complete, 250 kW fuel cell system (Source: Innovationspark-Brennstoffzelle).
+The schematic diagram above depicts a complete, 250 kW fuel cell system (Source: Innovationspark-Brennstoffzelle).

 3. The lower cycle utilises the exhaust energy.
 The exhaust gases are so hot that gas turbines can be driven to generate additional electrical energy and thus increasing the efficiency of the fuel cell system up to 80%.